Irma Hotel

 HISTORY

 In 1913, Buffalo Bill was forced to sign the Irma Hotel property over to his estranged wife, Louisa, probably because of a divorce settlement.
-After Buffalo Bill died in 1917, The Irma Hotel was foreclosed on, and sold at auction to Barney Link.
-Barney Link, a kind man, in turn sold it back to Louisa, who lived there until she died in 1925.
+After he died in 1917, The Irma Hotel was foreclosed on, and sold at auction to Barney Link.
+A kind man, Barney in turn sold it back to Louisa, who lived there until she died in 1925.

-The Irma Hotel has been fortunate to always have owners that were willing to keep her competitive with the other competing hotels and inns.
-New owners, Henry and Pearl Newell, did a good job running their Irma Hotel, and were able to put money back into the Irma Hotel, expanding the building to accommodate the needs of visitors.
-In 1929, the owners built a northwest addition to the hotel.
-They added this annex to serve the automobile travelers.
+The Irma Hotel has been fortunate to always have owners who were willing to keep her competitive with competing hotels and inns.
+Owners, Henry and Pearl Newell, did a good job running the Irma Hotel, and were able to put money back into it, expanding the building to accommodate the needs of visitors.
+In 1929, they built a northwest addition to serve the automobile travelers.

-After Henry Newell died in 1940, Pearl continued on alone in owning and running the Irma Hotel until she died in 1965.
+After Henry Newell died in 1940, Pearl continued owning and running the Irma Hotel by herself until she died in 1965.
 In her will, Pearl willed the hotel’s extensive collection of Buffalo Bill’s artifacts and memorabilia to the Buffalo Bill Historical Center, and provided funds as well to keep it going.

-On April 3rd, 1973, The Irma Hotel was added to the National Register of Historic Places by the owners to protect this structure from people who may be tempted to tear her down in the future.
+On April 3rd, 1973, The Irma Hotel was added to the National Register of Historic Places by the owners to protect it from people who might have been tempted to tear her down in the future.

-During the years 1976- 1977, the southwest addition was added.
-The need for rooms jumped, and they answered the need by expanding.
+In 1976-1977, the southwest addition was added.
+The need for rooms jumped, and they answered it by expanding.

-The recent restoration and renovation mentioned above in the DESCRIPTION section, kept within the rules of being a property on The National Register of Historic Places.
-On the NRHP report, many of the plumbing fixtures used are patently antiques — marble stands and intricately worked faucets — but antique and modern designs have been fitted together to create comfortable, functional and aesthetically pleasing bathrooms and sitting rooms.”
+The recent restoration and renovation mentioned above kept within The National Register of Historic Places guidelines..
+On the NRHP report, many of the plumbing fixtures used are patently antiques—marble stands and intricately worked faucets—but antique and modern designs have been fitted together to create comfortable, functionable and aesthetically pleasing bath rooms and sitting rooms.”

-Listed below could be some reasons why they prefer this world, or can’t seem to cross over to the spirit world.
+Listed below could be some reasons why they prefer this world, or can’t seem to cross over to the spirit world yet.

 HISTORY OF MANIFESTATIONS

-People who enjoy a hotel and its saloon while alive, like to stay or visit there when they are in spirit form.
-Former soldiers of any age sometimes like to tease the living for chuckles.
-Other spirit soldiers keep an eye on the living for the owners; becoming a seen or unseen security force.
+People who have enjoyed a hotel and its saloon while alive, like to stay or visit there when they are in spirit form.
+Former soldiers of any era sometimes like to tease the living for chuckles.

-The Irma Hotel has its own soldier entity, who is full of fun.
+The Irma Hotel, WY (The Irma Hotel has its own soldier spirit, who is full of fun).

-Sometime in the past, the Irma Hotel had their own “guest from hell”; a mean, twisted male individual with no conscience who liked to bully other men and hang his male victims from his window with a belt around their necks, perhaps even killing some of them.
-He eventually got his comeuppance but he never repented of his evil pleasures in torturing/perhaps killing others.
+The Irma Hotel, WY (Sometime in the past, the Irma Hotel had their own “guest from hell.”
+This mean, twisted male individual with no conscience liked to bully other men and to hang his male victims from his window with a belt around their necks, perhaps even killing some of them.
+He eventually got his comeuppance, but he never repented of his evil pleasures).

 MANIFESTATIONS